amfibiya17/amfibiya17/README.md

 ### Deployment lover
 Throughout my time at Makers I really enjoyed deploying my projects to platforms such as Heroku and AWS S3.
-I started deploying my projects from the the very beginning and found that it’s important to contribute to maturing a DevOps culture and see the final product I build and deliver a cloud-native technical architecture that is modular, adaptable and scalable.
+I started deploying my projects from the the very beginning and found that it’s important to contribute to maturing a DevOps culture, see the final product I build and deliver a cloud-native technical architecture that is modular, adaptable and scalable.

 ---